samlevine03/advent-of-code-2023/README.md

 ## Contributing

 Feel free to explore the solutions and suggest any improvements or alternative approaches.
+I'm still a rookie when it comes to Pythonic programming (and meta programming).
+If you have any feed back on how I could structure things, let me know!